 Your furnace is only as effective as the ductwork that distributes the warm air.
 If your home’s air ducts are old, leaky, or improperly sized for your new system, they may need repairs or modifications.
 Leaky ducts can lose a significant amount of heated air into your attic or crawl spaces, forcing your new furnace to work harder and driving up your energy bills.
 During your consultation, a technician will assess your ductwork’s condition.
 Addressing any issues during the installation is the best way to ensure you get the full benefit of your new, efficient furnace.

-Thermostat & Electrical Upgrades
+Budgeting for Thermostat and Electrical Upgrades

 To get the most out of a modern furnace, you might need a few upgrades.
 Many high-efficiency models perform best when paired with a smart or programmable thermostat, which can add between $150 and $400 to the cost.
 This upgrade often pays for itself in energy savings.
 Additionally, your home’s electrical panel or gas lines may need to be updated to support the new unit, which could cost anywhere from $200 to $700.
 These HVAC services ensure your entire heating system is safe, compliant, and ready to keep you warm for years to come.